 It’s been speculated that the electrocution might not have been simply the result of using the earphones while the phone was charging, but probably due to a power surge.
 So, if there are no exposed parts in your earphones that may conduct a strong surge of electricity, you can’t get electrocuted using your earphones even while they’re wet.

-That all being said, do your own research on safety.
+That all being said, do your own safety research.
 I also do not recommend ever using headphones/earphones when wet due to what’s already been discussed, notably the potential of damaging the headphones.

 Related article: Why Do I Get An Electrical Shock When I Touch My Microphone?